Soon you may have to declare gold purchased without a receipt

 RBI has not sold any gold: Central Bank clarifies on reports it traded yellow metal

 Further, the government is contemplating revising the present Sovereign Gold Bond Scheme in a bid to make it more attractive to the buyers.
 This scheme allows individuals and Hindu Undivided Families to purchase gold up to four kilograms in the demat format.
-The trust on the other hand can purchase up to 20 kilograms.
+The trust, on the other hand, can purchase up to 20 kilograms.

 The Finance Ministry has already sent its proposal to the Cabinet.
 The matter was to be taken up in the earlier Cabinet meeting, but it was put off owing to the elections in Maharashtra and Haryana.
 The issue is likely to figure in the next Cabinet meeting and a decision in this regard would be taken.